iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 $$ \frac{f_i'}{f_i} = -\lambda \implies f_i' = -\lambda f_i.$$

 Great!
-As Since the only weak solutions to a linear ordinary differential equation are the classical ones, the above proves that the only possible densities are exponentials.
+As the only weak solutions to a linear ordinary differential equation are the classical ones, the above proves that the densities are exponentials.

 $$\boxed{f_i(x_i) = C_i e^{-\lambda x_i}}.$$